Woldia SC: History

 Woldia SC was promoted to the Ethiopian Premier League after the 2015–16 season.
 It played its first season in the Premier League during the 2016–17 season finishing a respectable 7th place.
 The club started playing their matches in the newly opened Woldiya Stadium in January 2017.

 In May 2018 the club named Zelalem Shiferaw as their new manager after their former manager Zemariam Woldegiorgis was suspended by the Ethiopian Football Federation Discipline Committee.

 Woldia was relegated from the Ethiopian Premier League after finishing last in the standings after the 2017–18 season.

 Stadium

-Woldia SC play their home matches at Woldiya Stadium, also generally known as Sheikh Mohammed Hussein Ali al-Amoudi Stadium, in Weldiya, Ethiopia.
+Woldia SC play their home matches at Mohammed Hussein Ali Al-Amoudi Stadium in Weldiya, Ethiopia.
 The stadium has a capacity of 25,155 people and includes a ground tennis court, a basketball court, an Olympic size swimming pool, a volleyball field, a handball field and a guest house.

 In April 2018 spectators at Woldia Stadium swarmed onto a football pitch during a match against Fasil Kenema F.C., attacking and injuring two match officials and a coach.